-€ thousands 2018 2019
+€ thousands 2019 2020

-Assets pledged as collateral.

-Bank bonds and guarantees given

-Firm purchase commitments(i) 292 92
+Firm purchase commitments(i) 92

-Other commitments
+Other commitments -

-Due:
+Due: - -

-Within one year 200 92
+Within one year 92 -

-Due in one to five years 92
+Due in one to five years - -

 Due beyond five years

-Total commitments given 292 92
+Total commitments given 92

 (i) Reciprocal commitments

 Note 26 Contingencies

 In the normal course of its business, Cnova is involved in a number of legal proceedings with third parties or with the tax authorities in certain countries.
 Provisions are set aside to cover these proceedings when Cnova has a legal, contractual or constructive obligation towards a third party at year-end, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and the amount of the obligation can be reliably estimated.